In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 Also, Easel software will recommend the bits you should use for each part of your job.

-Inventables does not provide any end mills (bits) even in the fully loaded kit.
+Inventables does not provide any router bits or end mills even in the fully loaded kit.

 However, they do provide a large number of carving bits in their shop section.